3mdeb/news-and-ideas/blog/content/post/2019-06-26-smallest-embedded-system-yocto-vs-buildroot.md

 Of course, **there is no clear answer**.
-Both tools have their advantages and disadvantages. **Buildroot** is small, simple and give quick results. **Yocto** needs more time to build the image, requires more disk space (in this case about 25G, while buildroot used about 5 GB).
+Both tools have their advantages and disadvantages. **Buildroot** is small, simple and give quick results. **Yocto** needs more time to build the image, requires more disk space (in this case about 25 GB, while buildroot used about 5 GB).
 On the other hand it's a complex build system, which gives more possibilities and Yocto Layers are definitely better to maintain.
-Depending on the specific needs, a specific tool should be selected.
+Depending on the specific needs, a specific tool should be chosen.
 **The most important** information from our experiment is that in this case, the resulting system from **Yocto and Buildroot meet the set requirements** and **we are able to achieve the intended effect with both of them**.